Anterior Hip Replacement in North Carolina

 Patients can now enjoy same-day anterior hip replacement surgery.
 Patients who qualify for this procedure avoid an overnight stay in the hospital altogether.
 Patients are discharged home late the same day of their surgery and follow-up with their surgeon and team the next day for a re-check to ensure all is healing properly.

 Patents who qualify for this option may report higher satisfaction with their recovery, with the additional benefit of a minimal hospital stay.

 Anterior Hip Replacement vs. Posterior Hip Replacement

 In the anterior hip replacement approach, your surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
-Smaller incisions are possible with anterior hip replacement versus traditional hip surgery.
+Smaller incisions may be possible with anterior hip replacement versus traditional hip surgery.

 No matter the approach, both surgeries involve replacing the joint’s cartilage and bone with similar implants.
 During both procedures, the surgeon will create a new hip joint that moves smoothly with the following steps: